AlexanderEggers/soundbox/README.md

 # Sound of HAW
+Targeting specific sensors of Android (distant sensor via beacons, "heartbeat", moving phone) and executing events (sending a value via bluetooth) which will modify sound samples.

 ## Bluetooth
 You need two devices which will act as slave and master.
 The master device can be activated via the menu button "Master".